 Tip: In this case, we'd want to first create content on picking a roommate, since that topic has the most backlink domains.

-Remember that you should not be copying the copy!
+Remember that you should not simply copy the content.
 You can cover the main subjects that are included in the existing content (after all, that’s the information that users are looking for) but you have to present it in your own words.

 Perhaps you have fresh data, a case study, original research, or a POV from an industry expert that adds a unique spin to your content.
 Whatever it is, you need to stand out from the existing content with something of value.